xiongjiechen/Normalizing-Flows-DPFs/README.md

 # Normalizing-Flows-DPFs

-This repository provides the code to reproduce the disk tracking experimental results in two conference paper **[Differentiable Particle Filters through Conditional Normalizing Flow](https://arxiv.org/abs/2107.00488)** and **[Conditional Measurement Density Estimation in Sequential Monte Carlo Methods via Normalizing Flow](https://arxiv.org/abs/2203.08617)**, and one journal paper **[Normalizing Flow-based Differentiable Particle Filters
+This repository provides the code to reproduce the experimental results in the paper **[Normalizing Flow-based Differentiable Particle Filters
 ](https://arxiv.org/abs/2403.01499)**.

 ## Problem statement in this experiment